 Max Golf Protein Hydration Drink Review

+If you were asked what food and hydration you take out on the golf course with you, what would be your answer?
+A chocolate bar?
+Water?
+Beer?
+Nothing at all?
 Many golfers aren't conscious of their nutritional intake during a round of golf and can suffer because of it, many documenting they find themselves low on energy during the back nine of a round.

 The Max Golf Protein Hydration drink aims to be every golfer's hydration and energy companion on the course, providing tasty hydration and plenty of vitamins that help maintain energy out on the course.